stayradiated/gatsby-remark-video/README.md

 - You can override the default options (width, height, etc) for each video you embed.
-- The video source is provided as an option like any other
+- You can set any attribute on the video tag
+- The video tag is wrapped in a parent div to make it easier to style

 **Other differences:**